Use URIs to share tables

 Deephaven URIs use a similar syntax:

-is the authority, which will be either a Docker container name or hostname/IP.<path>
+<authority>is the authority, which will be either:- A Docker container name (for local container-to-container communication).

 Share tables locally